Exploring Eastern Algonquin Park via the Achray Road

 St. Andrews Lake also provides access to St. Francis Lake (via Rouge lake), Tarn lake and Marie Lake.

-A Canoe Trip to St. Francis Lake and High Falls Lake
+Trip Log - St. Francis Lake and High Falls Lake

 A description with photos of a two night canoe trip in eastern Algonquin Park, from Achray to St. Francis Lake and High Falls Lake.